igankevich/libfirewall/README.md

 # Introduction

 Libfirewall is a library that aims to protect your CI/CD pipelines from supply chain attacks.
-The best way to protect your pipelines is to run runners on your premises behind a restrictive firewall and HTTP proxy server, however, this is not realisitc for small teams.
+The best way to protect your pipelines is to run them on your premises behind a restrictive firewall and HTTP proxy server, however, this is not realisitc for small teams.

-Libfirewall offers easy-to-use alternative for the teams, that do not have the infrastructure to run their own pipelines or a DevOps engineer to setup firewalls and proxy servers.
+Libfirewall offers easy-to-use alternative for the teams that do not have either the infrastructure to run their own pipelines or a DevOps engineer to setup firewalls and proxy servers.

 Libfirewall restricts DNS resolution to a list of known DNS names and a list of known DNS servers.

-Currently libfirewall is in proof-of-concept stage and mitigations are easy to circumvent.
+Currently Libfirewall is in proof-of-concept stage, and mitigations are easy to circumvent.
-It is beneficial to use the library to understand what hosts your pipelines access to build your projects.
+Still it is beneficial to use the library to understand what Internet hosts your pipelines access to build your projects.

 # Usage